Q. Don’t you have to get buses everywhere?

 A. In French, this is called a "Carte Gens du Pays", and is for local tax payers.
 This card can be acquired at the Chamonix City Hall.
 You need to take a photo and the previous year tax declaration (declaring that you paid your taxes in the Chamonix Valley).
 More info here.

 Q. How much will I spend in Chamonix during my stay/my winter ski Holidays?

-A. We prepared you a page with more details about life cost in Chamonix Mont Blanc Valley.
-Restaurants, Bars, Ski Passes and much more.
+A. We prepared you a page with more details about living costs in the Chamonix Mont Blanc Valley: Restaurants, Bars, Ski Passes and much more.
 More info here.